chenligroup/chenligroup.github.io/research.md

 ---

 ## Our Research Areas
-Our laboratory focuses on the following research areas:
+We focuses on the following research areas:

-1. Clinical structured data analysis
+### Clinical structured data analysis
+- Utilizing deep learning algorithms to build clinical decision support models for common clinical prediction tasks based on multimodal clinical structured data
+- Addressing complex clinical application scenarios, including limited data, data missingness, and pattern incompleteness
+- Investigating algorithm implementation-related issues such as uncertainty estimation, interpretability, and reliability
+- Published multiple papers on this topic in international conferences or journals such as KDD, ICDM, SDM, and Big Data Journal
-2. Digital pathology image analysis
+### Digital pathology image analysis
+- Designing and developing computer vision algorithms and computer-aided diagnosis techniques for integrating digital pathology slides into the pathology workflow
+- Expanding pathologists' perspectives beyond microscopic slides
+- Utilizing and integrating existing human medical knowledge to discover pathological phenotypes and human genotypes
+- Uncovering medical and life information that transcends human cognition

-3. Pathology semantic standardization
+### Pathology semantic standardization
+- Constructing large-scale knowledge graphs as the core task
+- Researching information extraction, coreference resolution, sentiment analysis, and intelligent question answering etc.
+- Actively exploring effective methods for acquiring and applying valuable human knowledge
+- Providing strong support for downstream tasks such as information retrieval, question answering, and recommendation systems

-4. Deep learning methods on clinical data
+### Deep learning methods on clinical data
+- Image processing methods alone are insufficient for comprehensive pathology analysis and diagnosis
+- Expanding beyond pixel-level analysis to incorporate pathological knowledge and inference-drawing capabilities
+- Building a pathological semantic system for a unified representation of pathological knowledge
+- Enabling computers to perceive and analyze the underlying knowledge behind pathology data
+- Uncovering hidden, immutable laws through computational analysis

-## We Focus On
+## We are doing
 1. Development of natural language processing and bioinformatics-based text mining AI algorithms
 2. Construction of structured biomedical knowledge graphs from unstructured biomedical and clinical data
 3. Research in the field of healthcare big data, utilizing large-scale data mining and machine learning algorithms for in-depth analysis